guyklainer/fast/README.md

     var result = Core.api.myservice();

-You have access to the underscore utility module from:
+You have access to the lodash utility module from:

     Core.utils